c3337187/Script-YTD/README.md

 Select a link in your browser and press `Ctrl+Space`.
 The script copies the selection to the clipboard and appends the URL to `system/download-list.txt`.

-## Changing hotkeys

-The script registers global shortcuts.
-By default `Ctrl+Space` adds the current selection to the list and `Ctrl+Shift+Space` starts downloading.
-You can redefine these keys at runtime: right-click the tray icon and choose **Горячие клавиши**, then press the new combination and hit Enter.
-The chosen values are stored in `system/config.ini` and loaded on the next launch.

 ## Manual commands

 Install dependencies manually: